PLAN YOUR VISIT

 While visiting the Zoo, imagine you are a guest in someone's home.
 Here are some guidelines to remember:

 - Speak softly.
-Loud noises or abrupt movements may startle the animals.
+Loud noises or abrupt movements may startle the animals or cause them to retreat to out of view locations.

 - Don't tease, taunt or bother our animals in any way.
 Remember, they are still wild and are sensitive to loud noises, shouting or any other distractions.
 Please immediately report any inappropriate actions to our Zoo keepers or other personnel.